Mudok-89/sql-portfolio/01-payment-and-customer-reporting/README.md

-# Payment Report
+# Payment and Customer Reporting

-SQL project focused on customer payment reporting using the Sakila database.
+SQL examples focused on customer-level payment reporting and business metrics using the Sakila database.